-We have already discussed how a domestic violence conviction can prevent you from being able to possess a firearm and how felonies can prohibit you from entering the military without a wavier, but how does a misdemeanor domestic violence conviction affect your ability to serve in the military?
-San Diego domestic violence attorney says your military career outlook isn’t good if you are convicted for domestic abuse.
+We have already discussed how a domestic violence conviction can prevent you from being able to possess a firearm and how felonies can prohibit you from entering the military without a wavier, but what what happens if you get a domestic violence charge while in the military?
+Unfortunately, the outlook for military careers isn’t good for those convicted of domestic abuse.

-As it turns out, those firearms prohibition laws that affect people convicted of domestic violence do not have exceptions for soldiers serving in the military, which means those convicted of the crime cannot ship, transport, possess or receive firearms or ammunition even while in the service.
-Most soldiers convicted of domestic violence will be discharged or separated because there are very few military jobs not requiring access to firearms or ammunition or training and those convicted of felonies will often be dishonorably discharged.
+The firearms prohibition laws that affect those convicted of even misdemeanor domestic violence do not have exceptions for soldiers serving in the military, which means those convicted of the crime cannot ship, transport, possess or receive firearms or ammunition even while in the service.
+Most soldiers convicted of domestic violence will be discharged or separated because there are very few military jobs not requiring access to firearms or ammunition or training.
+Those convicted of felony domestic violence will usually be dishonorably discharged.

-In fact, any soldier with a misdemeanor domestic violence charge on their record will become non-deployable, denied leadership positions for roles requiring access to weapons or ammunition, not permitted to attend service schools that require weapons training and ineligible for re-enlistment.
-In essence, while your military career will not end immediately, it will still be over in effect.
+Any soldier with a misdemeanor domestic violence charge on their record will become non-deployable, denied leadership positions for roles requiring access to weapons or ammunition, not be permitted to attend service schools that require weapons training, and become ineligible for re-enlistment.
+In essence, while your military career will not always end immediately, in effect, it will still be over.

-It is important to remember that even if your partner understands these consequences and refuses to press charges against you, the DA will almost always press charges in domestic violence cases regardless of how the victim wishes to proceed.
-That is why it is so important to contact a San Diego domestic violence defense lawyer as soon as possible if you have been accused of abuse against your spouse or partner.
+Even if your partner understands these consequences and refuses to press charges against you, if the charge is filed in San Diego, the DA will almost always press charges in domestic violence cases, regardless of how the victim wishes to proceed.
+You should always contact a domestic violence defense lawyer as soon as possible if you have been accused of abuse against your spouse or partner.

-If you are in the military or have any interest in serving in the military and are accused of assaulting your spouse or partner, it is critical you contact a top San Diego domestic abuse attorney like Peter M. Liss as soon as possible.
+If you are in the military or have any interest in serving in the military and are accused of domestic violence, contact Peter M. Liss as soon as possible.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.